-RATIONALE: The Unit Criteria Committee reviewed the unit criteria which were submitted by the Department of Computer Science.
-With minor revisions, the unit criteria were found to be consistent with UAF guidelines.
+RATIONALE: The Unit Criteria Committee assessed the unit criteria submitted by the College of Engineering and Mines.
+Revisions were agreed upon by the department representatives and the Unit Criteria Committee, and the unit criteria were found to be consistent with UAF guidelines.